What is type 1 diabetes?

 What is the difference between type 1 and type 2 diabetes?

 Unlike type 1 diabetes, people with type 2 diabetes still produce insulin.
 However, their body does not respond well to it.
 This is also known as insulin resistance.
-As a result, the body does not obtain enough glucose from the blood and blood sugar levels rise.
+As a result, the body cells do not obtain enough glucose from the blood and blood sugar levels rise.
 Obesity, genetics and old age are risk factors for type 2 diabetes.
-For this reason, type 2 diabetes is often referred to as a disease of affluence.
-It is expected that by 2040 more than 71.1 million adults will have type 2 diabetes in Europe thousands of whom do not know they have it.
-This is why it is important to regularly test for type 2 diabetes even without obvious symptoms.
+It is expected that by 2040 more than 71.1 million adults will have type 2 diabetes in Europe, thousands of whom do not know they have it (International Diabetes Federation, 2020).
+This is why it is important for healthy adults to periodically check their blood sugar levels, even without obvious symptoms.

 Is type 1 diabetes serious?